 With each puff of a cigarette, your body is exposed to more than 7,000 chemicals.
 Hundreds of these chemicals are toxic.
 About 70 are carcinogens.
 The chemicals in cigarette smoke move from your lungs to your blood.
 The blood in your arteries carries these chemicals to every organ in your body.
 When you smoke, it damages your body right away.
 Smoking even one cigarette is not safe.

-Smoking can make you look and feel older.
+Yes.
 Smokers tend to develop wrinkles earlier than nonsmokers.
 A smoker’s teeth, fingers, and nails may be stained from tobacco smoke.
 Because smoking depletes the body of oxygen, a smoker’s skin may appear pale or gray.
 Smokers tire easily and are not able to be as physically active as nonsmokers.
 All of these factors can make smokers look years older than they actually are.

 People who are around smokers may develop health problems from being exposed to secondhand smoke.
 In children, secondhand smoke has been linked to asthma, lung infections such as bronchitis and pneumonia, and middle ear infections.
 Infants exposed to secondhand smoke are at increased risk of sudden infant death syndrome (SIDS).